gleam-lang/website/writing-gleam/command-line-reference.md

 - `reason`: One of other, invalid, security, deprecated, or renamed.
 - `message`: An optional message explaining why the release was retired.

+This command uses this environment variables:

+- `HEXPM_USER`: (optional) The Hex username to authenticate with
+- `HEXPM_PASS`: (optional) The Hex username to authenticate with

 ### `hex unretire`